BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 -   Note: By default, this execution would run maximum 10 test threads in parallel on BrowserStack.
 Refer to the section ["Configuring the maximum parallel test threads for this repository"](#Configuring-the-maximum-parallel-test-threads-for-this-repository) for updating the parallel thread count based on your requirements.

-## Generating Allure Reports

--   Generate Report using the following command: `yarn allure:generate`
--   Serve the Allure report on a server: `yarn allure:open`

 ## Additional Resources